 Fred McNamara joined AP2HYC after interning with S.H.I.E.L.D.
 What began as a three month placement unfortunately ended after roughly three hours – Fred had left the base on a coffee round, and returned to find it in ruins circled with what appeared to be the remains of three helicarriers.
 Fred then joined International Rescue as a test pilot, but got fired after crashing the prototype Thunderbird Zero into Thunderbird 2’s hanger.

 Fred is now up to his neck in the world of journalism.
-By day, he’s a broadcast journalist for local television.
-By night however, he’s a self-described Indiana Jones of pop culture, covering films, TV shows, comic books, novels and more for a messy cluster of blogs, fanzines, websites and rags.
-You can find out more by visiting his website, Fred McNamara Writes!
+By day, he’s a video journalist working in local television.
+By night however, he’s a self-described Indiana Jones of popular culture, consuming cult television and independent comics as ravenously as possible.
+In the past, he’s written for a variety of websites, blogs and magazines, including PopMatters, Flickering Myth, Screen Relish and Starburst Magazine, more of which you can find out more by visiting his website, Fred McNamara Writes.

 Having been obsessed with Smallville at an age that was probably way too young to be watching Smallville, it’s no surprise that Silje has found herself happily immersed in the world of superheroes.
 2008’s, “Of course I’m seeing Iron Man this weekend,” quickly transformed into not missing a midnight showing of the latest superhero blockbuster and weekend binges of the newest Marvel shows on Netflix.
 While being a S.H.I.E.L.D. agent is her true job of choice, after graduating with a BA in English and Film Studies, Silje realized that the only thing more enjoyable than watching her favorite films and television shows is writing about them… which she’s now doing in New York for AP2HYC!